More at rubyonrails.org:

 end

-Applications are able to automatically switch shards per request using the provided middleware.
+Applications are able to automatically switch shards per request using the ShardSelector middleware, which allows an application to provide custom logic for determining the appropriate shard for each request.

-The same generator as the database selector can be used to generate the file for automatic shard swapping:
+The same generator used for the database selector above can be used to generate an initializer file for automatic shard swapping:

 $ bin/rails g active_record:multi_db